hyperledger-labs/fabric-builder-k8s/README.md

 Kubernetes [external chaincode builder](https://hyperledger-fabric.readthedocs.io/en/latest/cc_launcher.html) for Hyperledger Fabric.

-With the k8s-builder, the Fabric administrator is responsible for preparing a chaincode image, publishing to a container registry, and preparing a [chaincode package](https://hyperledger-fabric.readthedocs.io/en/latest/cc_launcher.html#chaincode-packages) with coordinates of the contract's immutable image digest.
+With the k8s builder, the Fabric administrator is responsible for preparing a chaincode image, publishing to a container registry, and preparing a [chaincode package](https://hyperledger-fabric.readthedocs.io/en/latest/cc_launcher.html#chaincode-packages) with coordinates of the contract's immutable image digest.
 When Fabric detects the installation of a `type=k8s` contract, the builder assumes full ownership of the lifecycle of pods, containers, and network linkages necessary